uvic-teach/project-m1-team9/Assets/UseCases.md

 **Description**: By end of usecase Patient has been notified to come into ER

 **Actors**
-- Patient (Primary actor)
+- Patient
+- ED

 **Assumptions**:
-System is presented with the correct patient that is in priority to come in to ED visit.
+- Patient is near the top of the queue and can be treated by the ED soon.
+- Patient is registered and signed into the Mister Ed system.
+- ED knows that the patient is waiting on a notification from them to arrive to the ED and not waiting inside the ED.

 **Steps**:
 1. recieve the patient that needs to be notified to com into the ER